Correlated interaction effects in three-dimensional semi-Dirac semimetal: Introduction

 \section{Introduction}

 The past 15 years have witnessed that study about topological materials becomes one of the most important fields in condensed matter physics \cite{Vafek14, Wehling14, Yan17, Hasan17, Armitage18, Kruthoff17, Tang19Wan, Zhang19FangChen, VergnioryWangZ19}.
-Topological materials have wide potential implications as electronic devices due to their some fascinating physical properties.
+Topological materials have wide potential implications as electronic devices due to their fascinating physical properties.
 In some topological materials, such as Dirac semimetal (DSM) including Cd$_{3}$As$_{2}$ and Na$_{3}$Bi, and Weyl semimetal (WSM) including TaAs, TaP, NbAs, and NbP, the low-energy fermion excitations are Dirac fermions or Weyl fermions which resemble the elementary particles in high energy physics.
 Thus, these materials provide a platform to verify some important concepts in high energy physics.

 Besides Dirac and Weyl fermions, there could be unconventional fermions with unusual dispersion in topological materials.
-In double- (triple-) WSM, the fermion dispersion is quadratic (cubic) along two directions but linear along the third one \cite{Xu11, Fang12}.
-At the topological quantum critical point (QCP) between DSM or WSM and band insulator, the fermion dispersion is mixture of linear and quadratic ones \cite{Dietl08, Yang14}.
+In double- (triple-) WSM, the fermion dispersion is quadratic (cubic) along two directions and linear along the third one \cite{Xu11, Fang12}.
+Semi-DSM emerges at the topological quantum critical point (QCP) between DSM and band insulator\cite{Dietl08, Yang14}.
+For two dimensional (2D) semi-DSM, the dispersion of fermion excitations is linear along one direction and quadratic along another one.
+For three dimensional (3D) semi-DSM, the fermion dispersion is linear along two directions and quadratic along the third one as shown in Fig.~\ref{Fig:Dispersion}.
 Higher spin fermions with multiband crossing have also attracted a lot of interest recently \cite{Bradyln16, Tang17, Zhang18}.
-Spin-1 chiral fermions characterized by combination of a Dirac-like band and a flat band with three-bands crossing, and spin-3/2 chiral fermions displaying a birefringent spectrum with two distinct Fermi velocities have been observed recently \cite{Takane19, Rao19, Sanchez19, Schroter19, Schroter20}.
+Spin-1 chiral fermions characterized by combination of a Dirac-like band and a flat band with three-bands crossing, and spin-3/2 chiral fermions displaying a birefringent spectrum with two distinct fermion velocities have been observed recently \cite{Takane19, Rao19, Sanchez19, Schroter19, Schroter20}.